gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 ![](./assets/event-log-success.jpg)

-## A word about that bunch of mnethods
+## A word about that bunch of methods
 Don't be worried about those many functions.
 You just have to implement the interface so you need to add those stubs here.
 Just ignore all of them that you do not need.

 # Summary